Quantum 4d Yang-Mills Theory and Time-Reversal Symmetric 5d Higher-Gauge Topological Field Theory: Classification of 4d SU(2) Yang-Mills Theories and Classification of 4d Time-Reversal Symmetric Bosonic/Fermionic SU(2)-SPTs

 \item $(K_1,K_2)=(1,1)$: The gauge bundle constraint is ${w_2(E)= B+ w_1(TM)^2 + w_2(TM) \mod 2}$. {Since $w_2(TM)$ specifies the extension of $O(d)$ by the fermionic-parity $\Z_2^F $ via the short exact sequence $1 \to \Z_2^F \to \Pin^-(d) \to \tO(d) \to 1$ or equivalently the induced fiber sequence $ \B\Z_2^F \to \B\Pin^-(d) \to \B\tO(d) \xrightarrow{w_1(TM)^2 +w_2(TM)} \B^2 \Z_2^F$, so ${w_1(TM)^2 +w_2(TM)}$ specifies a projective representation $\Pin^-(d)$ of the spacetime symmetry $\tO(d)$ \cite{2017arXiv171111587GPW}.
 The $\Pin^-(d)$ demands the Euclidean reflection $R^2=-1$, thus the Wick rotated time-reversal transformation $\cT^2=+1$ in Lorentz signature \cite{Kapustin1406.7329}.
 Another way to see $\cT^2=-1$ is to use the methods of \emph{symmetry extension} and the \emph{pullback trivialization} \cite{Wang2017locWWW1705.06728, Wang:2018qoyWWW}.
 Defining Wilson line operator on the boundary of the magnetic 2-surface $U_m$ requires the \emph{trivialization} of ${w_1(TM)^2 +w_2(TM)}=0$, which amounts to requiring the $\Pin^-(d)$ structure.
 The $\Pin^-(d)$ structure imposes $\cT^2=+1$ and fermionic statistics on the line. } The combined effect of $\int w_1(TM)^2 + w_2(TM)$ decoration means that the 1-Wilson line $W_e$ is Kramer singlet ($T^2=+1$) and fermionic.

-\end{enumerate} In fact, our above discussions are universally applicable to more general SU(N) YM theories!\footnote{ Related studies along this line of analysis have also appeared in \cite{2017arXiv171111587GPW}, \cite{SWW2018} and \cite{GPW2018}.} This way of enumerating gauge theories (based on new gauge bundle constraints) guides us to obtain new classes of gauge theories beyond the frame work of \Ref{AharonyASY2013hda1305.0318}.
-The implications are not restricted to merely 4d SU(2)$_{\theta=\pi}$ YM.
+\end{enumerate} In fact, our above discussions are universally applicable to more general SU(N) YM theories!\footnote{ Related studies along this line of analysis have also appeared in \cite{2017arXiv171111587GPW}, \cite{SWW2018} and \cite{GPW2018}.} This way of enumerating gauge theories (based on new gauge bundle constraints) guides us to obtain new classes of gauge theories beyond the frame work of \Refe{AharonyASY2013hda1305.0318}.
+The implications are not restricted to merely 4d SU(2)$_{\theta=\pi}$ YM. {This phenomenon (also in \cite{2017arXiv171111587GPW}) can be poetically phrased as \emph{Lorentz symmetry fractionalization} \cite{Hsin2019gvb}.}